 A supplemental policy can radically improve the answer to some common concerns about the state sponsored short-term disability insurance in California.
 Consider these common requests, and find detailed answers below:

 - How much do you get and how long does it last?

 - How does it work for pregnancy and childbirth?

 CA Disability Maximum Amount

-The first very common question heard is “how much do you get for short term disability in California?”
-The answer is not always straightforward, as the formula is complex, and you want to compare the maximum benefit to your take-home-pay before your disability began.
+The first very common question heard is “how much do you get for short-term disability in California?”
+The answer is not always straightforward, as the formula is complex, and you want to compare the maximum benefit to your take-home-pay before your medical condition began.

 What the State Pays

-The California short term disability maximum benefit amount is calculated by looking at your most recent income over several base periods.
+Calculate the California short-term disability maximum benefit amount by looking at your most recent income over several base periods.
 There are two key points to the calculation.

 - The CA state disability program uses a formula that equates to payments of about 55% of gross income.
 These payments come to you free of taxes, and other deductions.
 For many people this may result in an increase in spendable income.